How It Works

 Revenue deposits monthly

-Your share of session yield — blended across all dayparts and all surfaces — deposits on the first of each month.
-CPOs on VideoEV average $3.20 per charging session across their network.
+Your share of session yield, blended across dayparts and surfaces, deposits on the first of each month.
+Per-session yield is a projection that varies by venue mix, vehicle segment, and flight density, not a flat per-stall guarantee.
 No upfront capital required.
 No minimum stall count.

 Under the hood